Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 browser-act get-skills core --skill-version 2.0.0

-The repo also ships ready-made workflows you can call straight from Claude Code: Amazon ASIN lookup, Amazon Best Selling Products, Google News scraping, Google Maps, YouTube transcript extraction.
-If your task already matches one of those, you don't write anything — you just call the skill.
+The repo also ships ready-made workflows you can call straight from Claude Code: Amazon ASIN lookup, Amazon Best Selling Products, Google News scraping, Google Maps lookup, YouTube transcript extraction.
+If your task already matches one of those, you do not write anything — you just call the skill.

 Workflow 1: Read your own logged-in GitHub issues